sdathey/Azure-SOC/README.md

 ## Attack Maps Before Hardening And Implementing Security Controls
-The following metrics were used to query for the maps:
+The following metrics were used to query for these maps:

 - Syslog (Linux Event Logs)
 - SecurityEvent (Windows Event Logs)